ajg/yocto/README.md

   deriving (Eq, Ord)
 ```

-...and can be `read` and `show`n as JSON, or constructed programmatically.
+...and can be `decode`d and `encode`d as JSON, or constructed programmatically.

-Encoding and decoding are intended to be lossless functions, such that `read . show == id`; however, note that certain `Rational` values, like 1/3, cannot be losslessly represented as JSON because they have infinitely repeating decimals.
+Encoding and decoding are intended to be lossless functions, such that `decode . encode == id`; however, note that certain `Rational` values, like 1/3, cannot be losslessly represented as JSON because they have infinitely repeating decimals.

 Examples
 --------